 The modern pronunciation of French politeness expressions will probably surprise you.

 - S’il te plaît – ste plé

 - Il n’y a pas de quoi – yapad koi

 This is usually all a big shock to students of French who never heard of this spoken modern French pronunciation.
-I elaborate on this subject in this video:
+I elaborate on this subject in this very short video:

-You will find much more about modern spoken French pronunciation with audio recordings – along with traditional French pronunciation in French Today’s audiobook Secrets of French Pronunciation.
+You will find much more about modern spoken French pronunciation with audio recordings – along with traditional French pronunciation in my audiobook Secrets of French Pronunciation.

 Then, once you understand the rules of French pronunciation, you’ll be ready to train with French Today’s downloadable French audiobooks: French Today’s bilingual novels are recorded at different speeds and enunciation, to help you master both traditional and modern glided pronunciation.

 Now that we’ve talked in length about the modern spoken French pronunciation, let’s see the French vocabulary used in spoken French.

 French is alive: through times and fashion, it keeps evolving.